aenarete/KitePodModels.jl/docs/src/index.md

 The geometric nonlinearity due to the change of the effectiv drum diameter of the drum with the depower tape is taken into account.

 ## Installation
 Download [Julia 1.6](http://www.julialang.org) or later, if you haven't already.
-You can add KiteUtils from  Julia's package manager, by typing
+You can add KitePodModels from  Julia's package manager, by typing
 ```
 ] add KitePodModels
 ```